 On your budget worksheets, you will see a “cap” indicator following the name of any personnel whose salary is capped.
 When you hover over the indicator, you will see the text “This personnel’s salary is calculated using the annual salary cap of $###,###.”

 When you click on the person’s dollar amount for any period, you will see the details in the side panel.
 Both their total pre-capped salary and the total capped salary display.
 The total capped salary for a period is the cap amount times the person’s percent effort.

 Data & Calculations

-This section allows you to set choices for benefit rates, rounding, cascading, and inflation rates.
-The following image corresponds to the first three areas in this section.
+This section allows you to set choices for benefit rates, salaries, rounding, cascading, and inflation rates.
+The following image shows the benefit, salary, and rounding areas in this section.

-You have a choice of using preliminary benefit rates when they are available, or of always using only the current rates.
+You have a choice of using preliminary benefit rates for the next fiscal year when they are available, or of always using only the current rates.
 By default, the Preliminary option is selected.